Zager-Zhang/Zager-Zhang.github.io/_pages/about.md

 Education
 ======

-- **MPhil**, The Hong Kong University of Science and Technology (Guangzhou), *2024 – 2026 (expected)*
+- **MPhil**, The Hong Kong University of Science and Technology (Guangzhou), Robotics and Autonomous Systems, *2024 – 2026 (expected)*

-- **B.Eng**, School of Electronics and Information, Northwestern Polytechnical University, *2020 – 2024*
+- **B.Eng**, Northwestern Polytechnical University, School of Electronics and Information, *2020 – 2024*

 Experience